Park Güell Timed Entry Tickets

 Visit Park Güell, Antoni Gaudi’s flamboyant creation and one of the most famous UNESCO World Heritage Sites in Barcelona.
 Enjoy a hassle-free visit while saving both time and money!
 With these timed entry tickets, you will be able to access the park at ease, without having to wait long in the ticket line.

-- Enjoy priority access to Park Güell, one of the finest and most lively modernist parks created by Antoni Gaudí, an architect known for being a pioneer of Catalan Modernism in Barcelona.
+- Get entry into Park Güell, one of the finest and most lively modernist parks created by Antoni Gaudí, an architect known for being a pioneer of Catalan Modernism in Barcelona.

-- Access to the park that houses some of Gaudí's best works, including the Hypostyle Room.
+- Enter the Barcelona park that houses some of Gaudí's best works, including the Hypostyle Room.

-- The timed entry tickets ensure that you will be able to enter at a specific time and that you won't need to wait in long queues to purchase tickets to this highly frequented attraction in Barcelona.
+- Timed tickets ensure you enter at a certain time and you will not have to wait in lines to buy tickets for this popular attraction in Barcelona.

 strict cancellation policy